-Despite having a conducive legal framework for promoting productive and decent employment women’s working conditions in the chilli sector are unfavorable.
-Women are actively involved in all production activities along the chilli value chain.
-A Hivos 2018 baseline study on working conditions in the chilli sector, asserts that women face challenges such as lack of occupational health and safety, heavy work-loads, lack or limited participation in trade union activities, low wages.
+Despite having a conducive legal framework for promoting productive and decent employment, the working conditions in the chili sector are unfavorable.
+Although women are actively involved in all production activities along the chili value chain, they face challenges such as lack of occupational health and safety, heavy workloads, lack or limited participation in trade union activities, and low wages.
 Due to high illiteracy levels among women, many women work as casual and seasonal workers with no formal contracts, contravening the Malawi Employment Act which requires employers to give employees written contracts.

 There is a need to collectively bargain for better pay than the minimum wage, especially for female workers who are underpaid given the heavy workloads and long hours in which casual/seasonal workers are subjected to.
 In some cases, women work with children on their backs and without protective gear.
 The minimum wage in Malawi is about 1,25 US dollar per day, which is below the World Poverty Line of 1,90 US per day.